subhro/chef-web-docs/chef_master/source/resource_chef_node.rst

    .. tag resources_common_notification_timers

-   A timer specifies the point during the Chef Client run at which a notification is run.
+   A timer specifies the point during the Chef Infra Client run at which a notification is run.
 The following timers are available:

    ``:before``
       Specifies that the action on a notified resource should be run before processing the resource block in which the notification is located.

    ``:delayed``
       Default.
-Specifies that a notification should be queued up, and then executed at the end of the Chef Client run.
+Specifies that a notification should be queued up, and then executed at the end of the Chef Infra Client run.

    ``:immediate``, ``:immediately``
       Specifies that a notification should be run immediately, per resource notified.